 Ideal for use on soft woods which are being stained with or adjacent to hardwoods.

 All surfaces must be clean, dry, and free from dirt, wax, or grease.
 If persistent wax exists, remove with fine steel wool saturated with paint thinner or alcohol.
-This product does not take the place of sanding sealer in its usage.
+This product does not take the place of sanding sealer.
 It is a pre-stain treatment only.

 Bare Wood: Sand the wood thoroughly with medium grit sandpaper and progress to fine grit sandpaper.
 Always sand in the direction of the wood grain.
 Sand smooth and remove all dust.